binhudakhalid/Bench.jl/README.md

+## Motivation

+“The **optimal algorithm** and the **optimal buffer** size for a given **message size** depends on a given configuration of the system including the gap values of the networks, memory models, the underlying communication layer etc. The **optimal parameters** for a system **can be best determined by conducting experiments on the system**.”

+[Automatically Tuned Collective Communications – Sathish S. Vadhiyar, Graham E. Fagg, Jack Dongarra – Computer Science Department - University of Tennessee, Knoxville]

+## Installation

 To install MPIBenchmarks.jl, open a Julia REPL, type ] to enter the Pkg REPL mode and run the command

     add https://github.com/binhudakhalid/Bench.jl

+## Working

 Bench.jl requires Julia v1.6, MPI.jl v0.20, MPIBenchmarks.jl and Plots.jl